mets/METS-primer/METS2-Suggested-Attribute-Values.md

 * `DOI`: A Digital Object Identifier as described in ISO 26324.
 This SHOULD be a resolvable URL that includes the `https://doi.org/` prefix.

 Other values MAY be used; their interpretation is implementation-specific.
 In METS 2 (unlike METS 1), other types of locators or identifiers besides URIs MAY be used.

-## `stream@BETYPE`

-Begin/End Type: An attribute that specifies the kind of `BEGIN` and/or `END` values that are being used.

-The only allowed value from METS 1 is `BYTE`; `BEGIN` and `END` point values represent the byte offsets into the parent file.

-Other values MAY be used in METS 2; their interpretation is implementation-specific.

-## `USE`: `<md>`, `<mdGrp>`

-Recommended values for metadata `USE` attributes in METS 2 are:

-* `DESCRIPTIVE` - Used to record descriptive metadata pertaining to the METS object as a whole or one of its components.
-Can be expressed according to many description standards (i.e., MARC, MODS, Dublin Core, TEI Header, EAD, VRA, FGDC, DDI) or any other appropriate XML schema.
-Corresponds to `<dmdSec>` in METS 1.
-* `TECHNICAL` - Used to record technical metadata about a component of the METS object, such as a digital content file.
-May be expressed using schemas such as [MIX](https://www.loc.gov/mix/), [AudioMD/VideoMD](https://www.loc.gov/standards/amdvmd/index.html), [TextMD](https://www.loc.gov/standards/textMD/), or any other appropriate XML schema.
-Corresponds to `<techMD>` in METS 1.
-* `RIGHTS` - Records information about copyright and licensing pertaining to a component of the METS object.
-Rights metadata can be expressed using [PREMIS](https://www.loc.gov/standards/premis/) Rights or any other appropriate XML schema.
-Corresponds to `<rightsMD>` in METS 1.
-* `SOURCE` - Used to record descriptive and administrative metadata about the source format or media of a component of the METS object such as a digital content file.
-It is often used for discovery, data administration or preservation of the digital object.
-Corresponds to `<sourceMD>` in METS 1.
-* `PROVENANCE` - Used to record any preservation-related actions taken on the various files which comprise a digital object (e.g., those subsequent to the initial digitization of the files such as transformation or migrations) or, in the case of born digital materials, the files’ creation.
-In short, digital provenance should be used to record information that allows both archival/library staff and scholars to understand what modifications have been made to a digital object and/or its constituent parts during its life cycle.
-This information can then be used to judge how those processes might have altered or corrupted the object’s ability to accurately represent the original item.
-One might, for example, record master derivative relationships and the process by which those derivations have been created.
-It may also be used for information regarding the migration/transformation of a file from its original digitization (e.g., OCR, TEI, etc.,) to its current incarnation as a digital object (e.g., JPEG2000).
-Can be expressed can be expressed using [PREMIS](https://www.loc.gov/standards/premis/) Events or other appropriate XML schemas.
-Corresponds to `<digiprovMD>` in METS 1.

-Other values MAY be used; their interpretation is implementation-specific.

 ## `MDTYPE`: `<mdRef>`, `<mdWrap>`